Denistone: Transport

 Denistone railway station is on the Main Northern railway line of the Sydney Trains network.
-Denistone is predominantly residential, free of an expedient commercial hub.
-Its centre is considered to be the railway station, which was built in 1937, extending to Darvall Park.
+Denistone is predominantly residential, lacking a commercial hub, and the station, which was opened in 1937, is considered to be the centre of the suburb..

+Busways operates route 515 from Ryde to Eastwood via Denistone.

 Politics

-Denistone sits in the state electorate of Ryde whose member is Victor Dominello, and the Federal electorate of Bennelong whose member is Jerome Laxale.
+Denistone sits in the state electorate of Ryde whose member is Jordan Lane, and the Federal electorate of Bennelong whose member is Jerome Laxale.

 Parks

 Darvall Park is a forest reserve near the railway line at Denistone.
 Flora includes Sydney blue gum, red olive berry, orange bark, waddy wood and forest nightshade.
 Despite over thirty years of bush regeneration, large areas of Darvall Park are heavily infested with weeds.
 Privet, Chinese privet, lantana, Madeira vine, taro and trad.
 The ringtail possum, Australian king parrot and satin bowerbird are sometimes seen here.

 Demographics

 Population

-At the 2016 census, there were 3,751 residents in Denistone.
-58.4% of people were born in Australia.
-The next most common countries of birth were China 12.8% and South Korea 4.2%.
-56.2% of people spoke only English at home.
-Other languages spoken at home included Mandarin 13.3%, Cantonese 8.2% and Korean 5.4%.
-The most common responses for religion in were No Religion, so described 31.9%, Catholic 27.5%, Anglican 10.6% Of occupied private dwellings, 83.6% were separate houses and 15.7% were semi-detached,.
+At the 2021 census, there were 3,726 residents in Denistone.
+56.6% of people were born in Australia.
+The next most common countries of birth were China 14.1% and South Korea 3.8%.
+55.3% of people spoke only English at home.
+Other languages spoken at home included Mandarin 15.4%, Cantonese 8.7% and Korean 4.7%.
+The most common responses for religion in were No Religion 39.7%, Catholic 23.7%, Anglican 9.1% and 3.8% of Densitone's residents were practising Buddhism.
+Of occupied private dwellings, 79.6% were separate houses and 19.1% were semi-detached.